QualiSystems/devguide_source/_shells/getting-started.md

 * **ShellFoundry** Install ShellFoundry using pip.
 Run the following in your local Command Line:
 {% highlight bash %} python -m pip install shellfoundry {% endhighlight %}
 If ShellFoundry is already installed, run the following command to update:
-{% highlight bash %} python -m pip install shellfoundry --update {% endhighlight %}
+{% highlight bash %} python -m pip install shellfoundry --upgrade {% endhighlight %}

 ### Creating the Shell Project